-- The academy will normally admit pupils into the designated year group for their age.
-Parents may seek a place for their child outside their normal age group if, for example, the child is gifted or talented, or has experienced significant problems such as ill health.
-In addition to completion of the CAF, these applications need to be made in writing, giving one or more reasons for the request.
-Any parent considering this should contact the academy to discuss the implications of this arrangement before applying.
-Each application for admission outside the normal age group will be dealt with individually to ensure all the circumstances are taken into account when making a decision.
-In coming to a decision, the academy will consider a range of evidence including that provided by the parent, and take account of: - the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the headteacher.
+- Any parent considering delayed or early entry should contact the academy to discuss the implications of this arrangement before applying.
+Each request for admission outside the normal age group will be dealt with individually to ensure all the circumstances are taken into account when making a decision.
+In coming to a decision, the academy will consider a range of evidence as set out in the School Admissions Code, including that provided by the parent, and take account of: - the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the headteacher.